LABSS/NetLogo2Mesa/Tutorial.md

            self.virus_check_timer = 0
 ```

-After that inside the VirusModel class we add to the previously created step method self.schedule.step() that activates the step of all agents.
+After that, inside the VirusModel class we add to the previously created step method self.schedule.step() that activates the step of all agents.

 ```python
 def step(self):